Squiblydoo/debloat/README.md

 Not yet.
 My unscientific guess is that it should work for every 7 of 8 binaries.
 There are specific usecases I know where it does not work and I am working to implement solutions for those usecases.

 In previous versions, `debloat` could accidentally remove too much of the binary.
-That is no longer the case unless you use the "--last-ditch-effort" switch.
+That is no longer the case unless you use the "--last-ditch" switch.
 If you ever need this switch, consider sharing the sample for additional analysis.
 This option has now been added to the GUI.
 Functionally, what the function does is it will remove the whole overlay, if there is one.
 In some cases this is necessary as no pattern for the junk was found---this is most commonly the case in samples that do not compress well.

 ## Use Cases (Images from [Malcat](https://malcat.fr/))
 ### Full support